 - The Australia Pacific Security College; and

 We are working more closely than ever with the Pacific on issues of greatest concern to them, including climate change.
 Pacific island countries reaffirmed the strategic and economic threat climate change poses to our region through the 2019 Pacific Islands Forum (PIF) Kainaki II Declaration for Urgent Climate Change Action Now.
 This is the strongest collective statement Forum Leaders have issued on climate change.

 We are enhancing Defence engagement to bolster capacity, resilience and interoperability across the Pacific, including through significant infrastructure developments and joint training activities.
 The Australian Federal Police has also established a Pacific Faculty at the Australian Institute for Police Management.

 The strength of our engagement is built on deep personal, historical and cultural ties.
-A new PacificAus Sports initiative, together with church partnerships and education programs will strengthen and celebrate these personal connections.
-We are rolling out the Pacific-Australia card to streamline travel to Australia by Pacific leaders, and we look forward to establishing a diplomatic mission in every Pacific Islands Forum member in coming years.
+Our PacificAus Sports initiative, together with church partnerships, education programs and media and cultural heritage programs, strengthen and celebrate these personal connections.

 The Pacific-Australia Card initiative, to streamline travel to Australia by Pacific leaders, was introduced in September 2019.
 This initiative is now on hold and will be reactivated when international travel resumes between Australia and the Pacific.

 PACMAS Stay Strong Pacific/Change-Makers

 In 2019, DFAT and ABC International Development launched Change-Makers, a digital story-telling pilot project funded under the Pacific Media Assistance Scheme (PACMAS) program.